 Do not drink alcohol.
 Dangerous side effects or death could occur.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how Arymo ER will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Arymo ER will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Arymo ER side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Call your doctor at once if you have:

 slow heart rate, sighing, weak or shallow breathing;

 extreme drowsiness, feeling like you might pass out; or